NDF to Contest 400 Seats in Nationwide 2015 Poll

 Khin Maung Swe said the party’s membership numbered more than 40,000, and that the NDF had 180 offices nationwide.

-The NDF has not put forward a campaign platform yet, he said, but would do so once the election’s campaigning season officially begins 60 days before polling day.
+The NDF has not put forward a campaign platform yet, he said, but would do so once the election’s campaigning season official begins 60 days before polling day.
 Its Facebook page says the party “has five major objectives that primarily included transforming Myanmar into a democratic union in which all ethnic nationalities have equal rights and status.”

 NDF parliamentarians have been some of the main supporters of a controversial interfaith marriage bill that was submitted to Parliament late last year.
 Critics of the legislation say the bill creates unnecessary hurdles for Buddhist women seeking to marry a man of a different faith.